swarminglogic/tiny-hello/README.md

 This hosts a static page with `hostname` information, as well as listing certain environment variables used by k8s matching regex `^(.*)_PORT_([0-9]*)_(TCP|UDP)`.

-To mitigate this, a cron-job is installed, that recreates the `index.html` once every minute.
+To mitigate this, a cron-job is installed that recreates the `index.html` once every minute.
 Takes order of 2ms to execute.

 ## TODOs